jackdewinter/pymarkdown/docs/rules/rule_md038.md

 ### Failure Scenarios

-This rule triggers if there is unbalanced spaces at the start:
+This rule triggers if there are unbalanced spaces at the start:

 ```Markdown
 this is an ` invalid` code span